franciscop/crossroad/readme.md

 }
 ```

-In here we can see that we are treating the output of `useQuery` in the sam way that we'd treat the output of `useState()`.
+In here we can see that we are treating the output of `useQuery` in the same way that we'd treat the output of `useState()`.
 This is on purpose and it makes things a lot easier for your application to work.

 ### Query routing